Buying Guide to Outdoor Propane Heaters

 How Long Does a 20lb Propane Tank Last for a Heater?

-For instance, a 20,000 BTU heater can run for roughly 21.5 hours (430,050 ÷ 20,000).
+A 20,000 BTU /hr heater would be able to run for about 21.5 hours (430,050 ÷ 20,000).

 Propane heater vs electric heater: pros and cons